AdaCore/spark2014/lrm/source/mapping-spec.rst

 ^^^^^^^^^^^^

 The following example adds no mapping information.
 The SPARK 2005 and |SPARK| versions of the code are identical.
-Only the specifications of the SPARK 2005 code will be presented.
+Only the specification of the SPARK 2005 code will be presented.
 The reason why this code is being provided is to allow for a comparison between a package that is purely public and an equivalent one that also has private elements.